 Section 1.
 Anyone owning a bicycle or wishing to promote cycling is eligible for membership and to pay required dues.

 Section 2.
 The dues will cover membership according to the following classifications:

 Associate (non-voting): Reduced benefit membership (all children 17 & under)

 Individual: A membership of one person 18 years of age or older

 Family: Any number of individuals residing at the same single family dwelling

 Sustaining: A person who donates a gift to SBC.
 This person's benefits shall be determined by the Board of Directors.

 Section 3.
 Annual membership dues are payable on the anniversary date of the initial membership.
 If any membership payment is in arrears for over 30 days, that member shall be dropped from current status.
 When a member has been deleted from the current lists full payment of dues will reinstate the membership, with a new anniversary date thus being established.

 Section 4.
 Membership in good standing includes voting rights.
-Each membership shall receive a copy of the bylaws, each edition of Spokes (the SBC newsletter) and an official emblem of SBC.
-Additional emblems may be purchased at a price set by the board.
-Each member will receive a membership card.
+Each membership shall receive a copy of the Bylaws and a membership card.

 Section 5.
 Annual dues for various categories of membership shall be established by the Board of Directors and shall be approved by the vote of a majority of the members voting at the November general membership meeting.
 That rate will take effect on January 1 of the year following the resolution.